Querent-ai/querent-docs/querent/docs/overview/overview.md

 R!AN is tailored for a wide range of use cases, including:

-- **AI Workflows Made Easy:** Integrate R!AN into your AI workflows to build semantic data fabric, perform complex graph computations, and run graph neural network experiments.
+- **AI Workflows Made Easy:** Integrate R!AN into your AI workflows to build a semantic data fabric, perform complex graph computations, and run graph neural network experiments.
 This integration also enables the generation of AI-ready data for training and fine-tuning large language models over private datasets.

 - **Knowledge Discovery and Reasoning:** Leverage R!AN's capabilities to uncover hidden patterns, relationships, and insights within complex datasets.
 Efficient similarity search using natural language queries finds relevant documents and comprehensive context, enhancing data retrieval efficiency and user experience.